aimacode/aima-glossary/glossary.md

 In logic, mathematics, and computer science, the arity of a function or operation is the number of arguments or operands that the function takes.

 ## artificial life

+Artificial life (often abbreviated ALife or A-Life) is a field of study wherein researchers examine systems related to natural life, its processes, and its evolution, through the use of simulations with computer models, robotics, and biochemistry.

 ## ascending-bid
 ## Asilomar Principles
 ## assignment